 Up to 500 inputs for toggle switches, buttons, encoders and multi-position switches can be assigned, this will cover all your needs in creating controls for a cockpit of any complexity.

-Up to 31 (16, one extendable) analog inputs can be allocated for axis controls (or rotary switches) that all can be calibrated from menu in the plugin that allows you to set the axis zero-position and movement range (auto-saved in a file).
+Up to 31 (16, one extendable) analog inputs can be allocated for axis controls, or rotary switches that all can be calibrated from menu in the plugin that allows you to set the axis zero-position and movement range.

 Output to Instruments, displays, annunciators, etc.

 Hundreds of digital outputs are supported (for LEDs, lamps, relays).
-Some of them can be assigned directly to any free Arduino pin, for others 16-output expansion boards are used.
+Some of them can be assigned directly to any free controller pin, for others 16-output expansion boards are used.

 Up to 16 7-segment LED displays can be connected, with many configurable display options, including: display type, more than one parameter displayed (with offset), conditional output (dependence of other parameters), etc.